scholarsmate/textual-examples/README.md

 ## License

-See LICENSE file for details.
+Licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+See the `LICENSE` file for full terms and attribution guidelines.